-If you, as a member of Superior, disagree with our internal appeal decision, you have the right to ask for an External Medical Review with State Fair Hearing.
-An External Medical Review is an optional, extra step you can take to get the case reviewed before your State Fair Hearing.
-You can ask for an External Medical Review and a State Fair Hearing, but you cannot request only an External Medical Review.
-You may name someone to represent you by writing a letter to Superior telling us the name of the person you want to represent you.
+If you, as a member of Superior, disagree with our internal appeal decision, you have the right to ask for an External Medical Review.
+An External Medical Review is an optional, extra step you can take to get the case reviewed before the State Fair Hearing occurs.
+You may name someone to represent you by contacting Superior and telling us the name of the person you want to represent you.
 A provider may be your representative.
 You or your representative must ask for the External Medical Review within 120 days of the date Superior mails the letter with the internal appeal decision.
 If you do not ask for the External Medical Review within 120 days, you may lose your right to an External Medical Review.
 To ask for an External Medical Review, you or your representative may either: